fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 array([ 1.,  2.,  3.,  4.])
 ```

-numpy.ndarray.sort
+### numpy.ndarray.sort

-    ndarray.sort(axis=-1, kind='quicksort', order=None): Sort an array, in-place.
+&emsp;&emsp;`ndarray.sort(axis=-1, kind='quicksort', order=None)`: Sort an array, in-place.
 Parameters:

-axis : int, optional.
+- `axis`: `int`, optional.
 Axis along which to sort.
-Default is -1, which means sort along the last axis.
+Default is `-1`, which means sort along the last axis.
-kind : {'quicksort', 'mergesort', 'heapsort'}, optional.
+- `kind`: `{'quicksort', 'mergesort', 'heapsort'}`, optional.
 Sorting algorithm.
-Default is 'quicksort'.
-order : str or list of str, optional.
-When a is an array with fields defined, this argument specifies which fields to compare first, second, etc. A single field can be specified as a string, and not all fields need be specified, but unspecified fields will still be used, in the order in which they come up in the dtype, to break ties.
+- `order`: `str` or `list of str`, optional.
+When `a` is an array with fields defined, this argument specifies which fields to compare first, second, etc. A single field can be specified as a `string`, and not all fields need be specified, but unspecified fields will still be used, in the order in which they come up in the dtype, to break ties.

-    Examples:
+&emsp;&emsp;Examples:

 ``` python
 >>> a = np.array([[1, 4], [3, 1]])